nanase1025/llava-next-inference/README.md

-# 🖼️ LLaVA Inference & Local Vision Tower Support ✨
+# 🖼️ LLaVA Local Vision Tower Support ✨

 This repository extends the original LLaVA model with the capability to load vision tower models from local paths.